wootguy/SevenKewp/README.md

 1. Add `-dll dlls/server.dll` (Windows) or `-dll dlls/server.so` (Linux) to the launch options of your dedicated server.
 If you use metamod, then add `gamedll dlls/server.dll` (or `.so`) to metamod's `config.ini` instead.
 1. Try it out!
 Example launch command:
    `hlds.exe +map c1a1 -dll dlls/server.dll +maxplayers 32 +developer 1 -heapsize 65536 -num_edicts 4096 +servercfg "" +log on`

-Currently, the mod is designed to run as a replacement server library for Half-Life, rather than a new mod with its own server list and client.

 # Building native plugins
 Native plugins are tightly integrated with the mod code and have full access to its classes and utilities.
 This makes native plugins powerful but easily broken by mod updates.
 Here's how to build them.